 - Financial aid from Harvard Law School is based on demonstrated need

 - Typical financial aid award is part grant, part loan

-- 37% of LL.M.s received grants from other sources within Harvard University (e.g., Albert Sachs scholarships) or non-Harvard sources (e.g., Fulbright scholarships)
+- 39% of 2015-2016 LL.M.s received grants from other sources within Harvard University (e.g., Frank Knox Memorial Fellowships and Albert Sachs Scholarships) or non-Harvard sources (e.g., Fulbright scholarships)